-The risk of developing these types of HPV related cancers is greater in men with weak immune systems such as those with HIV and men who receive anal sex.
+The risk of developing these types of HPV related cancers is greater in men who have sex with other men or who have weakened immune systems (such as those with HIV).

-Practising safe sex correctly using condoms is thought to reduce but not eliminate the risk altogether.
+Practising safe sex correctly using condoms is thought to reduce but not eliminate the risk altogether.²

 The presence of the foreskin

 Penile cancer is virtually unknown in men who have been circumcised as a child.
-Men who are circumcised in later life or as an adult do not have a reduced incidence of developing penile cancer.
+Circumcision in later life does not reduce the risk of penile cancer.
 The risk of uncircumcised men developing penile cancer is greater in the presence of phimosis (below).

 This is the inability to pull back or retract the foreskin fully.
 It can occur as a result of skin irritation or inflammation or affect some men from birth.
-It will reduce the ability of a man to clean the penis thoroughly or notice any abnormal changes and may lead to a build-up of substances that could later contribute to the development of penile cancer.
+It will reduce the ability of a man to clean the penis thoroughly or notice any abnormal changes.
+Sometimes it may lead to a build-up of substances under the foreskin that could later contribute to the development of penile cancer.
 Research suggests that men with phimosis are around 10 times more at risk of developing penile cancer.

 Some studies have suggested that smoking may increase the chance of developing penile cancer.
-This may be because harmful chemicals found in cigarettes interact with secretions that can build up under the foreskin resulting in abnormal cell changes in the penis.
+This may be because harmful chemicals found in cigarettes are excreted in the urine which may then interact with secretions that can build up under the foreskin of an uncircumcised man resulting in abnormal cell changes in the penis.